Model WHS Laws

 Tap the questions to learn more about National Safe Work Month.

 National Safe Work Month, held annually in October, encourages workplaces around Australia to prioritise WHS and take action to reduce the number of work-related injuries, illnesses and fatalities.
-Throughout the campaign we also demonstrate how safe and healthy work benefits workers and employers, their families and the broader community
+Throughout the campaign we also demonstrate how safe and healthy work benefits workers and employers, their families and the broader community.

-While injury and fatality rates have fallen significantly over the last decade, the people and the stories behind these numbers remind us not to be complacent.
+While injury and fatality rates have fallen over the last decade, the people and the stories behind these numbers remind us not to be complacent.
 No job should be unsafe, and no workplace death or injury is acceptable.

 We’ll be updating our website with more information and resources to help you participate in National Safe Work Month, so be sure to subscribe to our emails and follow us on social media for all the latest news.